jtholmi/c2tool/README.md

 # c2tool

+This fork migrated from pigpio to libgpiod2 for Raspberry Pi 5 usage.

 **c2tool** is a linux userspace application meant to enable in-system programming on low pin-count Silicon Labs devices using the Silicon Labs 2-Wire Interface (C2).